c2003-tamu/csce412project2/README.md

 Uses docker-compose to start 5 nginx docker containers, each of which are given a different web page to display on a different port

 ## dockerdown.sh
-Takes down the 5 afformentioned ngnix docker containers
+Takes down the 5 afformentioned ngnix docker containers.